Home » Blog » Technical SEO » What is Technical SEO?

 The exception would be people who note down your phone number to call later or look at directions without clicking or tapping on them.

 A slow website likely means a lower converting website because of the increased user frustration.
-Low conversion rates lead to high ROI (return on investment) for all marketing and advertising campaigns, including SEO.
+Low conversion rates lead to high ROI (return on investment) for all marketing and advertising campaigns, including your Calgary SEO Service.
 Ultimately, your department will lose its budget because of a simple fix that could have been handled earlier.

 Google places a lot of emphasis on website performance because they want to provide the best experience for individuals who value their search engine.
 According to StatCounter, as the leading search engine globally, Google has been enhancing their algorithm to include additional website performance metrics referred to as Core Web Vitals.